neoclide/coc-java/Readme.md

 - `java.completion.enabled` : Enable/disable code completion support.
 - `java.clean.workspace` : Clean the Java language server workspace.

+# Troubleshooting

+- Run `:messages` to get echoed messages in vim.
+- Text `JDT.LS` would be in your statusline when you have statusline integration with coc.nvim.
+- Enable verbose trace for jdt.ls by add `"java.trace.server": "verbose"` in your settings file, then check output by `:CocCommand workspace.showOutput java`
+- Run `:CocCommand java.open.serverLog` to open log of jdt.ls.
+- Try `:CocCommand java.clean.workspace` to clean workspace cache.

 # License

 EPL 1.0, See [LICENSE](LICENSE) for more information.